 Capital markets are a medium to raise and invest money.
 To venture into the financial realm, it is essential to know the correlation between Equity, Bond and Commodity prices and their markets.
 But before we get into that, we need to understand what these markets are.
-To learn about the capital markets in details, join the Online NSE Academy Certified Capital Market Professional (E-NCCMP) course on Elearnmarkets.

 A Commodity market is a physical/virtual marketplace where buying, selling and trading of raw materials or primary products take place at current/future dates.
 Presently, about 50 major commodity markets worldwide facilitate investment trade in 100 (approximately) primary commodities.